swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 Although this proposal defines a general approach to plugins, it specifies only one initial capability: `buildTool`.
 This capability is used for plugins that generate various kinds of build commands using the `CommandConstructor` APIs.

 Future proposals may extend the `CommandConstructor` APIs to support new kinds of build commands for the `buildTool` capability, but the intent is also that entirely new kinds of capabilities can be defined in the future.
-New capabilities may focus on specific areas of functionality, such as source code formatters or linters, or new types of unit tests.
+New capabilities may focus on specific areas of functionality, such as source code formatters or linters, new types of unit tests, or actions that can be invoked on-demand to perform particular tasks.

 Significantly different types of plugin functionality are likely to use different capabilities.
-They would also be coupled with new `PackagePlugin` APIs oriented toward those capabilities.
+They would also be coupled with new `PackagePlugin` APIs oriented toward those capabilities, such as an input context that is oriented toward the conditions under which the new capability would be invoked.

 In the package manifest, the capability is expressed as a function invocation rather than an enum in order to make it easier to add arguments with default values in the future.

 #### Types of Build Commands

-The initial `PackagePlugin` API allows a plugin to define three different kinds of commands:  _prebuild_ commands, _build_ commands, and _postbuild_ commands.
-They all involve invoking a build tool with a particular command line and environment, but the specific semantics of each make them suitable for different purposes.
+The initial `PackagePlugin` API allows a plugin to define two different kinds of build commands: build commands and prebuild commands.
+They both involve invoking a build tool with a particular command line and environment, but the specific semantics of each make them suitable for different purposes.

-Whenever the command is used to generate other files and when the names of the output files can be determined before the command is run, a regular build command should be used.
+Whenever the command is used for generating other files and when the names of the output files can be determined before the command is run, a regular build command should be used.
 This lets the command be incorporated into the build system and the outputs be processed according to the build system's rules.

 Prebuild commands should be used when the tool being invoked can produce outputs whose names are determined by the _contents_ (not names) of the input files, or when there are other reasons why the names of the outputs cannot be known before actually running the command.

-Postbuild commands should be used only when a command needs to run once at the very end of a build.

-##### Prebuild Commands

-Commands created using `addPrebuildCommand()` are run before the start of every build.
-When creating prebuild commands, the plugin needs to specify a directory into which the command will write its output files.
-This is how the prebuild command communicates its outputs to the build system.

-Before invoking a prebuild command, the build system will create the associated output directory if needed (but it will not remove any directory contents that already exist).
-After invoking the command, SwiftPM will use the contents of that directory as inputs to the construction of build commands.
-The prebuild command should add or remove files so that the directory contents match the source files that should be processed by the build system.
-If the set of files in the directory has changed since the last time the prebuild command was run, the build system planning will be updated so that the changed file set is incorporated into the build.

-Every plugin invocation is passed the path of a directory in `targetBuildContext.pluginWorkDirectory`.
-A plugin would usually create a separate subdirectory of this directory for each prebuild command it creates, and the command would be configured to write its output files into that directory.
-The plugin may also create other subdirectories for cache files and other file system content that either it or the command needs.
-If these additional files need to be available to the command, the plugin would construct the command line to include their paths, for the command to use.

-Examples of plugins that need to use prebuild commands include SwiftGen and other tools that need to see all the input files, and whose set of output files is determined by the *contents* (not just the paths) of the input files.
-Such a plugin usually generates just one command and configures it with an output directory into which all generated sources will be written.

-Because they run on every build, prebuild commands should use caching to do as little work as possible (ideally none) when there are no changes to their inputs.
-This should include preserving timestamps of generated source files that haven't changed, since most build systems (including SwiftPM's own build system) use timestamps as a shorthand for detecting whether files have changed.

 ##### Build Commands